germanodlf/bacula-zabbix/README.md

   - Backup Incremental OK: Receives the value of incremental jobs' exit status
   - Backup Incremental Speed: Receives the value of incremental jobs' transfer rate in KB/s
   - Backup Incremental Time: Receives the value of incremental jobs' compression rate in %
-  - Bacula Director is running:
+  - Bacula Director is running: Get the bacula-dir process status
-  - Bacula File is running:
+  - Bacula Storage is running: Get the bacula-sd process status
-  - Bacula Storage is running:
+  - Bacula File is running: Get the bacula-fd process status

 - Triggers
   -